Shivanisaini432/Rag_based_AI/Readme.md

 ## Step 4- Convert the json files to Vectors
 Use the file preprocessing_json to convert the files to a dataframe with Embedings and save it as a joblib pickle

-## Step 5 - Prompt generations and fedding to LLM
+## Step 5 - Prompt generations and feeding to LLM
-Read the joblib file and load it into the memmory.
-Then create a relavent prompt as per the user query and feed it to the LLM
+Read the joblib file and load it into the memory.
+Then create a relavent prompt as per the user query and feed it to the LLM.